Want to rank your new blog on Google search then you should learn some effective keyword research techniques.

-You can also easily extract the information regarding the keywords that a website is ranking in google with the exact position, how much website is linking to that website, word count of that post, social share, and all the metrics that you want.
+You can also easily extract the information regarding the keywords that a website is ranking in google with the exact position, how much the website is linking to that website, the word count of that post, social share, and all the metrics that you want.
 You can also track your website’s performance in different keywords over time.

 Ahrefs is another paid tool when it comes to keyword research but it is slightly cheaper than SEMrush.
-It also provides accurate results than Uber Suggest and you can buy this tool at a cheap price from sites like GroupSEO tools.
+It also provides more accurate results than Uber Suggest and you can buy this tool at a cheap price from sites like GroupSEO tools.

 4. Whatsmyserp chrome extension

 If you want to use a chrome extension for keyword research for free then whatsmySerp [WMS Everywhere].
 It provides monthly traffic, CPC, and related keywords in the search result of Google.

 Bonus: You can also track your keyword position for your website for free using this extension.